Connect with us on

 The GPR/APREA AsiaPac Performance Snapshot tracks the dynamics of listed real estate securities (including REITs) across 12 AsiaPac countries/regions and eight sectors, over multiple time horizons.

-• Equities, listed real estate and REITs were the strongest performers over the past five years.
+• Equities and listed real estate were the strongest performers over the past five years.

-• On a ten-year basis, REITs outpaced rival asset classes, followed by equities.
+• On a ten-year basis, REITs outpaced rival asset classes, followed by listed real estate.

 Download the Report Read More